- Home

 South Salt Lake, UT 84115

-You may also place the money order or check in the dropbox on the west side of City Hall.
+You may also place the money order or check in the drop box on the west side of City Hall.
 Do not put cash in the drop box.
 Make sure we can read your signature and provide a case number or date of birth with the check or money order.
 Court payments cannot be taken by any other city department.

 Responsibilities